Collaboration

 Artwork proofing refers to the process where artists or creative teams review, edit, and approve artistic work so that it meets quality standards.
 It aims to identify and correct any errors or issues with design, color, or composition, and it serves as a last chance for revisions before final approval.
 The process can include various types of proofing, such as reviewing artboards, digital proofs, or even physical prints, depending on the medium and purpose of the art.

-Key objectives of the proofing process
+What are the key objectives of the art proofing process?

 When it comes to the proofing process quality control is priority number one.
 After all, the whole point is to confirm that the art meets all specifications and that the final product aligns with both the artist's vision and the client's expectations.
 This phase is crucial for avoiding misprints or production errors that could lead to costly delays.